tbertinmahieux/MSongsDB/README.md

 This project is funded in part by the NSF.

 + Most of the data is licensed the same way as Echo Nest's API.
-For the SecondHandSongs dataset (cover songs), see the webpage:</br>
+For the SecondHandSongs dataset (cover songs), see the webpage:</ br>
    [http://labrosa.ee.columbia.edu/millionsong/secondhand](http://labrosa.ee.columbia.edu/millionsong/secondhand 'SecondHandSongs dataset')</br>
 For the musiXmatch dataset (lyrics), see the webpage:</br>
    [http://labrosa.ee.columbia.edu/millionsong/musixmatch](http://labrosa.ee.columbia.edu/millionsong/musixmatch 'musiXmatch dataset')</br>